-- The chipset, a circuit which controls the majority of resources (including the bus interface with the processor, cache memory and random-access memory, expansion cards, etc.)
+- The chipset: a circuit that controls the majority of resources (including the bus interface with the processor, cache memory and random-access memory, expansion cards, etc.)

 - The system bus and the expansion bus.

-What's more, recent motherboards generally include a number of onboard multimedia and networking devices which can be disabled:
+What's more, recent motherboards generally include a number of onboard multimedia and networking devices that can be disabled: